fwucas/FA-Depth/README.md

 # FA-Depth
 This repository contains the official PyTorch implementation of the paper  ``Fei Wang, Jun Cheng, FA-Depth: Towards Fast and Accurate Self-supervised Monocular Depth Estimation''

+The code and models will be publicly available.